-This past year, we competed in the final rounds of two NASA competitions, tested our lunar coring device in NASA’s Neutral Buoyancy Lab, and presented our proposed mission to Mars at Cape Canaveral.
+This past year, we sent a payload to the ISS, competed in the final rounds of NASA competitions, and performed a static fire of a rocket.
+In the past, we have tested devices in NASA's Neutral Buoyancy Lab, presented mission proposals at Cape Canaveral, and launched high altitude balloons (with Roaree!).

 We've hosted over twenty space-related public events, featuring astronauts and other members of the space industry, with a total of over 1,300 attending.
 In addition, we have held workshops for K-12 students around New York City, in places ranging from the Intrepid Sea, Air, and Space Museum to the NY Hall of Science.